Speaker Biographies by Track

 an extensive experience in safety and functional assessments of biotherapeutics in Immuneed's platform with circulating blood.

-Melanie Glossop, BSc, CChem, FRSC, Head of Chemistry, Centauri Therapeutics
+Melanie Glossop, BSc, CChem, FRSC, Head of Chemistry, Avvinity Therapeutics

-Mel Glossop is Head of Chemistry for Centauri Therapeutics Limited.
+Mel Glossop is Head of Chemistry for Avvinity Therapeutics Limited.
 She is responsible for the strategy, delivery and execution of the Centauri chemistry

 immunotherapy portfolio across a range of chemical disciplines including aptamers, peptides, carbohydrates and antibodies.
 Mel has established a diverse patent portfolio leading to both private and public investment, underpinning the Centauri linker